-We reviewed and discussed the 2006 consolidated financial statements and management's assessment of the effectiveness of the Company's internal control over financial reporting with management and PwC.
+We reviewed and discussed the 2007 consolidated financial statements and management's assessment of the effectiveness of the Company's internal control over financial reporting with management and PwC.
 We also discussed the certification process with the Chief Executive Officer and Chief Financial Officer.
 Management represented to us that the Company's consolidated financial statements were prepared in accordance with accounting principles generally accepted in the United States of America and that the Company's internal control over financial reporting was effective.
 We discussed with PwC the matters required to be discussed by Statement on Auditing Standards No. 61 (Communication with Audit Committees).

-Based on these discussions and reviews, we recommended to the Board of Directors that the audited consolidated financial statements be included in the Company's Annual Report on Form 10-K for the year ended December 31, 2006 for filing with the Securities and Exchange Commission.
+Based on these discussions and reviews, we recommended to the Board of Directors that the audited consolidated financial statements be included in the Company's Annual Report on Form 10-K for the year ended December 31, 2007 for filing with the SEC.

-The following is a summary of the fees billed to the Company by the PwC for the fiscal years ended December 31, 2006 and 2005:
+The following is a summary of the fees billed to the Company by PwC for the fiscal years ended December 31, 2007 and 2006: